zephyris/discoba_alphafold/README.md

 ## Protein structure predictions
 These carry out a protein structure prediction, from input protein sequence through to a download of the predicted structure as a PDB file.

-[DiscobaAlphaFold2HMMER](https://github.com/zephyris/discoba_alphafold/blob/main/DiscobaAlphaFold2HMMER.ipynb): For prediction of protein structures using ColabFold modified to also include a HMMER search of the Discoba protein sequence database **(recommended!)**.
+[DiscobaAlphaFold2HMMERv2](https://github.com/zephyris/discoba_alphafold/blob/main/DiscobaAlphaFold2HMMERv2.ipynb): Experimental updated version for prediction of protein structures using the latest version of ColabFold modified to also include a HMMER search of the Discoba protein sequence database **(recommended!)**.

+~~[DiscobaAlphaFold2HMMER](https://github.com/zephyris/discoba_alphafold/blob/main/DiscobaAlphaFold2HMMER.ipynb): For prediction of protein structures using ColabFold modified to also include a HMMER search of the Discoba protein sequence database~~

-[DiscobaAlphaFold2MMSeqs2](https://github.com/zephyris/discoba_alphafold/blob/main/DiscobaAlphaFold2MMSeqs2.ipynb): For prediction using ColabFold modified to also include an MMSeqs2 search of the Discoba protein sequence database.
+~~[DiscobaAlphaFold2MMSeqs2](https://github.com/zephyris/discoba_alphafold/blob/main/DiscobaAlphaFold2MMSeqs2.ipynb): For prediction using ColabFold modified to also include an MMSeqs2 search of the Discoba protein sequence database.~~

 These protein structure predictions are based on [ColabFold](https://github.com/sokrypton/ColabFold), which uses a MMSeqs2 search of UniRef and environmental sequence databases to make an MSA, then an AlphaFold2 structural prediction.